-ArcGIS Runtime SDK for .NET contains APIs for developing apps for Windows Presentation Foundation (WPF), Universal Windows Platform (UWP), Xamarin.Android, Xamarin.iOS, and Xamarin Forms.
-You can work with it in your project by ...
+Start here to set up your development environment with ArcGIS Runtime SDK for .NET.
+This SDK contains APIs for developing apps for Windows Presentation Foundation (WPF), Universal Windows Platform (UWP), Xamarin.Android, Xamarin.iOS, and Xamarin Forms.
+You can have multiple versions of the SDK installed on the same machine.
+You can also have multiple ArcGIS Runtime SDKs installed side-by-side.
+There are two options for working with the SDK in .NET:

 Download the Visual Studio Extension

 ArcGIS Runtime SDK for .NET provides a Visual Studio Extension (.vsix file) with project templates and NuGet packages for supported platforms.
 Installing the extension will add the Visual Studio templates and configure a local NuGet package source.
 If you want to add the ArcGIS Runtime NuGet packages from an online source (NuGet.org), there is no need to download and install them locally.
-The Visual Studio templates, however, are only available by installing the extension.
+The Visual Studio templates, however, are only available by installing the extension (the extension is not available on Visual Studio for Mac).

 - Make sure your development computer meets the system requirements.